Skip to main content

 • Enable Tow Mode on the touchscreen

-• Set your mirrors — you should see the trailer sides
+• Set your mirrors — you should see the trailer sides at all times

 On the road: